-35. In order to support the monitoring of compliance with this Resolution and to improve scientific data collection flag and while protecting business confidential data, CPCs shall ensure that the instrumented buoy supplier company or their vessels report daily information on all active-DFADsactive buoys.
-CPCs shall submit these information in compiled form to the IOTC Executive SecretarySecretariat with a time delay of at least 3060 days, but no longer than 6090 days.
-Such information shall contain:

-a)a. the geographical location (decimalised degrees);

-b)b. the date;

-c)c. the time;

-d)d.IOTC FAD Registry number;

-e)e. the name and IOTC registrationIMO number of the vesselsvessel assigned to the instrumented buoy in the DFAD register.

-23. The information above-mentioned in paragraph 22 shall be stratified by fleet, year, month and 1x1 degrees grid, and expressed as the average daily number of active buoys in each stratum and made available by the Secretariat to support scientific analysis in line with the confidentiality rules set by Resolution 12/02 On data confidentiality policy and procedures.
-[Upon justified request or recommendation by the IOTC Scientific Committee for specific scientific analysis, and following the agreement by the Commission, data on DFAD trajectories shall be made available.][Data on DFAD trajectories and ownership shall be made available for specific scientific analysis upon request by any CPC in respect of its waters, or request or recommendation by the IOTC Scientific by the IOTC Scientific analysis upon request by any CPC in respect of its waters, or request or recommendation by the IOTC Scientific by the IO
+- In order to support the monitoring of compliance with this Resolution and to improve scientific data collection flag and while protecting business confidential data, CPCs shall ensure that the instrumented buoy supplier company or their vessels report daily information on all active DFADsactive buoys.
+CPCs shall submit these information in compiled form to the IOTC Executive Secretary Secretariat with a time delay of at least 3060 days, but no longer than 6090 days.
+Such information shall contain: - a)a. the geographical location (decimalised degrees); - b)b.the date; - e)c. the time; - dd.IOTC FAD Registry number; - e)e. the name and HOTC registration IMO number of the vessels vessel assigned to the instrumented buoy in the DFAD register. - The information above-mentioned in paragraph 22 shall be stratified by fleet, year, month and 1x1 degrees grid, and expressed as the average daily number of active buoys in each stratum and made available by the Secretariat to support scientific analysis in line with the confidentiality rules set by Resolution 12/02 On data confidentiality policy and procedures.
+[Upon justified request or recommendation by the IOTC Scientific Committee for specific scientific analysis, and following the agreement by the Commission, data on DFAD trajectories shall be made available.]
+[Data on DFAD trajectories and ownership shall be made available for specific scientific analysis upon request by any CPC in respect of its waters, or request or recommendation by the IOTC Scientific Committee and relevant Working Groups

 23bis.
-The IOTC Compliance Committee, in support of the IOTC Secretariat, shall work on identifying administrative arrangements and developing rules of procedure, with the aim of establishing a real-time DFAD Monitoring System (DFAD-MS) to be activated by 1 January 2026.
-The rules of procedure of the DFAD-MS may nclude, inter alia:
+The IOTC Compliance Committee, in support of the IOTC Secretariat, shall work on identifying administrative arrangements and developing rules of procedure, with the aim of establishing a real-time DFAL Monitoring System (DFAD-MS) to be activated by 1 January 2026.
+The rules of procedure of the DFAD-MS may include, inter alia:

-- ) minimum data standards and formats
+- a) minimum data standards and formats

-- ) rules on polling of instrumented buoys
+- a) rules on polling of instrumented hugys

-- ) cost recovery
+- c) cost recovery

-- cost sharing;
+- d) cost sharing

-- ) measures to prevent tampering; and
+- e) measures to prevent tampering, and

-- f) geofencing capabilities
+- f) geofencing canabilities